Melissa Lucio: Interrogations

 Following Mariah's death, Lucio was arrested and questioned for seven hours by Texas Ranger Victor Escalon without a lawyer present, and without receiving food or water.
 She admitted to having spanked Mariah, but denied ever having abused her, which she repeated more than 100 times.
 She was then told by Escalon: "Right now, it looks like you're a cold-blooded killer.
 Now, are you a cold-blooded killer or were you a frustrated mother who just took it out on [Mariah]?"
 He continued by telling her, "We already know what happened."
 After several hours of interrogation, Lucio stated, "I guess I did it.
 I'm responsible."
 Melissa confessed afterwards to biting and beating Mariah in the past as well as pinching Mariah's genitals, but denied causing the fatal head injury.
 This confession has later been supported by accounts given by Mariah's siblings who reported seeing their mother often pinching and hitting Mariah.

 One of Lucio's sons was also questioned by law enforcement shortly after Mariah's death.
 In a video, a female officer asks the boy, "Did you see your sister fall down the stairs or did somebody tell you that she fell?"
 The boy then responded, "No, I saw her fall."

 Legal proceedings

 During the trial, Lucio's recorded statements from her interrogation were described as a confession by Cameron County District Attorney Armando Villalobos, who was seeking re-election at the time.
-A pathologist, Dr. Norma J. Farley, testified that the child’s autopsy indicated that she did not die from falling down stairs, but instead her injuries were consistent with a death from blunt force trauma.
+A pathologist, Dr. Norma J. Farley, testified that the child's autopsy indicated that she did not die from falling down stairs, but instead her injuries were consistent with a death from blunt force trauma.
 Additionally, court documents stated that the emergency room physician said he had not seen a case of child abuse worse than Mariah's.

-Lucio’s defense argued that Mariah's injuries were from falling down the stairs, and that Lucio's psychological functioning contributed to her conflicting reports given to authorities.
-Despite the defense's arguments, Lucio was found guilty of capital murder and later sentenced to death in 2008.
+Lucio's defense argued that Mariah's injuries were from falling down the stairs, and that Lucio's psychological functioning contributed to her conflicting reports given to authorities.
+Lucio's lawyer did not dispute that she was guilty of abusing her daughter, only the prosecution's claim that Lucio had murdered her:"Now, in the opening remarks that we made in the beginning of the trial after you were all seated here, I told you my client is not up for 'Mother Of The Year.'
+I told you that my client is guilty of injury to a child.
+She is and she has admitted that.
+The question here before you is whether or not on February 17, 2007, Melissa Lucio intentionally and knowingly killed Mariah Alvarez.
+That's the issue.
+That's the issue.
+Not whether she beat her.
+Not whether she broke her arm.
+Not whether she's a lousy mother or didn't provide for her children.
+That's not an issue.
+The issue is whether or not she killed Mariah on the 17th of February, 2007."Her defense was rejected and she was found guilty of capital murder and was sentenced to death in 2008.